nmcwilli/axion-node/README.md

 - Free for personal, academic, or commercial use as long as modifications are open sourced
 - Source-available
 - Copyleft applies to network use (standard AGPL rules)
+- View the AGPL v3.0 license: [AGPL v3.0 License](./LICENSE).

 **Commercial Edition:**
 For organizations or developers who need:
 - Closed-source modifications
 - Private forks
 - Proprietary hosting
-- See the full license: [Commercial License](./LICENSE-COMMERCIAL.md).
+- View the commercial license: [Commercial License](./LICENSE-COMMERCIAL.md)

 To purchase a commercial license, visit: https://axionnode.com/commercial-license Email us at [licensing@axionnode.com](mailto:licensing@axionnode.com) for any questions.